 The Catlettsburg Colored Common School District was established by the Kentucky General Assembly in 1873.
 The district included the area beginning at the Ohio River at the mouth of Horse Branch.
-There was a poll tax on every male 18 years old or older within the district, and widows with children were also taxed.
+There was a poll tax on every male 18 years old or older within the district as weel as widows with children.
 The tax was not to exceed $2.
 Students attending the school had to live in the specified district and be at least 5 years old and not over 25 years old.

 In 1887, the school term was five months.
 An African American minister, the Reverend John R. Cox of the AME Church, was the first truant officer in Catlettsburg.
 Cox was a former slave born in Catlettsburg in 1852.
 The school district existed for 38 years before an act was established in 1912 to repeal the act that had established the Colored Common School District in Catlettsburg.

 Four Colored families were counted in Catlettsburg in the 1910 U.S. Federal Census, most of whom did not have children.
 The number of children had more than doubled by 1920; Miss Agnes H. Lockwood was the school teacher in 1923; and in 1925, there was a school census of 20 school age children for the one colored school that had one teacher [sources: U.S. Federal Census; Proceedings of the Kentucky Negro Educational Association, April 18-21, 1923, p.
 66;and Kentucky Public School Directory, 1925-1926, p.
 69].